Daino666/Behavioral_Clonning_model_for_steering_Control/README.md

 ```
 Behavioral_cloning_project.ipynb                  # The code for training and evaluating the model after data augmentation

+Data_collected/
-photos/                                           # Dataset images used for training/testing
+├──IMG/                                           # Dataset images used for training/testing
+├──check_image_exisitng                           # if it happened that you deleted some photos from the IMG folder withou removing from CSV file
+├──driving_log.csv
+├──filtered.csv

 models/
 ├── Behavioral_clonning_model.h5                  # Pre-trained behavioral cloning model
 ├── Behavioral_clonning_model_my_data(1).h5